jsc0218/ParallelQuickjoin/README.md

 CUDAQuickjoin
 =============
-a parallel algorithm to solve the similarity join problem exploiting the massive power of a GPU (CUDA version), implemented according to the paper:
+a parallel algorithm to solve the similarity join problem exploiting the massive power of a GPU with CUDA, implemented according to the paper:

 Shichao Jin, Okhee Kim, Wenya Feng:
 Accelerating Metric Space Similarity Joins with Multi-core and Many-core Processors.
 ICCSA (5) 2013: 166-180